 - This program prepares students to meet the educational requirements for licensure in the state of Illinois.
-Parkland College has not yet determined that this program meets the requirements for licensure of any other state. - Students who are non-native speakers of English must establish English proficiency through: - Minimum TOEFL iBT scores in reading, listening, speaking, and writing: 18-22-22-17; or - Minimum IELTS scores in reading, listening, speaking, and writing: 6-6.5-6.5-5. - Students are required to keep a current CPR card throughout the course. - Students must be 18 years of age and pass EMS 110 with an 80 percent or higher final grade to qualify to take the EMT licensing examination. - Students in this program whose reading placement level is CCS 098 are eligible to take ALS 199 Support for Workforce Training in place of CCS 098.
-For more information, contact the Learning Commons at 217/373-3839.
+Parkland College has not yet determined that this program meets the requirements for licensure of any other state. - Students who are non-native speakers of English must establish English proficiency through: - Minimum TOEFL iBT scores in reading, listening, speaking, and writing: 18-22-22-17; or - Minimum IELTS scores in reading, listening, speaking, and writing: 6-6.5-6.5-5. - Students are required to keep a current CPR card throughout the course. - Students must be 18 years of age and pass EMS 110 with an 80 percent or higher final grade to qualify to take the EMT licensing examination.

 Required Program Courses (5 hours) Cr.
 Hrs.

 EMS 110 Emergency Medical Technician 5

-Total Seme ster Credit Hours 5
+Total Seme ster Credit Hours .5